 1. Develop the right matching process

 If our predictions are true, in the upcoming years we’ll see a convergence of SaaS management platforms to a select 3-5 that will be in use per industry.
-For instance, all design service providers will end up using one of 3 dominant software to create graphics, website mock-up, print layouts etc.
+For instance, all design service providers will end up using one of 3 dominant software to create graphics, website mock-ups, print layouts, etc.

 4. Make continuous quality of service a core value

-B2B Marketplace for Services, need to be able to guarantee their clients that their matched service providers have the relevant expertise they need and that their quality of work will not diminish over time.
+A B2B marketplace for services needs to be able to guarantee their clients that their matched service providers have the relevant expertise they need and that their quality of work will not diminish over time.

-With B2B marketplaces where the business relationship is long-term rather than a one-time transaction, there is added monetary value in retaining a customer, and keeping them satisfied.
-By stressing continuous improvement as everyone's priority objective, everyone flourishes.
+With B2B marketplaces where the business relationship is long-term rather than a one-time transaction, there is added monetary value in retaining a customer and keeping them satisfied.
+By stressing continuous improvement as everyone's priority, everyone flourishes.

 5. Keep business customers active in your marketplace

-6. Build a marketplace community to build your B2B brand
+6. Build a marketplace community to build your brand